webgrafia/cheshire-cat-chatbot/README.txt

 *   Shortcode for adding the chat to pages and posts.

 == Upgrade Notice ==

+= 0.5.1 =
+Maintenance release: Stability improvements and bug fixes for better performance.

 = 0.5 =
 Feature update: Added Context Awareness to make the chatbot aware of page content, improved content detection, and fixed title/content retrieval issues.